aws-samples/aws-aurora-serverless-data-api-sam/README.md

 ## Intro

-This project provides full sample code of how to leverage Amazon Aurora Serverless and the Data API to build connectionless Serverless applications on AWS.
+This project provides comprehensive sample code on how to leverage Amazon Aurora Serverless and the Data API to build connectionless Serverless applications on AWS.

 Please check the corresponding [AWS Blog Post](TODO) for further details.

 ## Limitations

-As of today (March 2019), the Data API (still in Beta) is only available in ```us-east-1``` and requires the latest boto3 version (which is already packaged as part of the Lambda packagin.).
+As of now (March 2019), the Data API (still in Beta) is only available in ```us-east-1``` and requires the latest boto3 version (which is already packaged as part of the Lambda packagin.).
 So, __please make sure you deploy this project in ```us-east-1```__.

 ## Architecture